fakeshadow/pixel-psn/README.md

     accept json body (set your post header 'Content-Type' to 'application/json')

     Required keys and values:
-        'uuId': 'The uuId you get from above tutorial' 'tfA': 'as above'
+        'uuid': 'The uuId you get from above tutorial' 'tfA': 'as above'
         'password': your admin password in .env